 What Is Merchandise Inventory?

 Merchandise inventory is all the goods that a distributor, wholesaler, or retailer acquires from manufacturers that are intended for sale.
-Typically wholesalers and retailers are the only businesses with merchandise inventory.
+Typically online marketplaces and retailers are the only businesses with merchandise inventory.
 That’s because, fundamentally, merchandise inventory is goods that are intended to be resold at a higher price than they were acquired for.
 Manufacturing inventory, MRO inventory, and raw materials inventory are not considered merchandise inventory (see what is inventory).
-This means it's unlikely a B2B business will have to worry about it.
+This means it's unlikely a B2B business (see what is a B2B company) will have to worry about it.

 Merchandise Inventory Includes ...